LongMingWei/SC1015-DSAI-B128-Team-9/README.md

 - Used OneHotEncoder to split the categorical columns into separate new columns and put these new columns into a new dataframe
 - Concatenating the new dataframe with the numerical variables, including the response, we get a clean and prepared dataframe for our Machine Learning segment
 - Fitted the new dataframe into linear regression and random forest regression models and analysed importance of variables
+- Random forest was slightly less accurate even with GridSearchCV (slightly lower train R^2 and higher test MSE) than linear regression due to its overfitting and bias due to basing its decision on many decision trees and nodes, same case outliers

 ## Models Used